 Immediately after the approval of the exemption procedures, the IATTC staff prepared electronic forms that are easy to complete with simple instructions included, for operators to comply with this requirement.
-As noted in Table 1 and Section 2.1 above, 44 trips did not have observer onboard for the duration of the trip and their compliance with these data provision requirements is summarized below:
+As noted in Table 1 and Section 2.1 above, 50 trips did not have observer onboard for the duration of the trip and compliance with these data provision requirements in 2021 was 100%.